If you’ve been through the startup fundraising and due diligence process, you might have experienced the “diligence scramble.”

 It’s too confusing for every investor to have their own secure data room.
 However, you don’t need to share every document with each stakeholder.
 An automated data room lets you use advanced permissions to help each potential investor access only the documents they need for due diligence.

-Shoobx’s automated data room makes virtual data room due diligence easy
+Our automated data room makes due diligence easy

-If it sounds like an automated data room would relieve some of your due diligence stress, Shoobx can help.
+If it sounds like an automated data room would relieve some of your due diligence stress, Fidelity can help.

-Here’s what Jack Huntress, CEO, HomeBinder has to say:
+Here’s what Jack Huntress, CEO, HomeBinder has to say about using our automated data room:

 Looking to upgrade from your traditional file directory or “just-okay” virtual data room?
-Learn more about Shoobx’s automated data room.
+Learn more about our automated data room.